 The pieces in Yuk's recital repertoire reflect his own interpretations of composers' works.

-The young pianist has a lot
+The young pianist has a lot of experience from which to draw inspiration.

 "I just liked it, and never stopped," said Yuk, who keeps a grand piano in his bedroom.